camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 }
 ```

 Never cast to Camunda implementation classes, use any ThreadLocal object, or influence the transaction manager in any way.
-Java Delegates should further always be stateless and not store any data in their fields.
+Java delegates should always be stateless and not store any data in their fields.

-The resulting delegate can be easily migrated to a Camunda Platform 8 API, or simply be reused by the [adapter provided in this migration community extension](https://github.com/camunda-community-hub/camunda-7-to-8-migration/).
+The resulting delegate can be migrated to a Camunda Platform 8 API, or reused by the adapter provided in [this migration community extension](https://github.com/camunda-community-hub/camunda-7-to-8-migration/).

 ### No transaction managers

 You should not trust ACID [transaction managers](https://blog.bernd-ruecker.com/achieving-consistency-without-transaction-managers-7cb480bd08c) to glue together the workflow engine with your business code.
-Instead, you need to embrace eventual consistency and make every service task its own transactional step.
+Instead, embrace eventual consistency and make every service task its own transactional step.
 If you are familiar with Camunda Platform 7 lingo, this means that all BPMN elements will be `async=true`.
 A process solution that relies on five service tasks to be executed within one ACID transaction, probably rolling back in case of an error, will make migration challenging.

 ### Don’t expose Camunda API